marchevska/sudachen.github.io/index.md

 > _I’m a true hacker.
 I deeply research what attracts my attention to know how it works and how it can be used curiously.
 Doesn't matter if it's things, computer programs or even people._

 Currently I'm looking for applying my skills and knowledge to machine-human interaction/symbiosis.
 So I doing some projects related to digital health and noninvasive interconnection/sensing human neural system.
 It means I make not only PC software but both my own hardware and firmware for existing common hardware like fitness wristbands.

-Scince human neural system, phisiology, behaviour and mentality are variating from one to other it also requires good knowledge in machine learning and data mining.
-So another things I learn and practice in are applied Artifitial Intelligence and common Data Scince.
+I can freely do it because I have experience and solid knowledge in programming all things from bare metal to cloud services and I skilled enough in electronics to make my own hardware or reverse existing.
+Also I learn psychlogy, human biology and neuroscince to understand how, why and what I need to do for achive my goals.

 # My Projects